Yafei-W/Games/Ultimate Gong Zhu 终极拱猪.md

 - Can customize certain game options to suit different players.
 - Is implemented in Java using JavaFX for graphic user interface as a balance between cross-platform compatibility and rich user experience;

-The latest binaries can be downloaded from the following locations
+The latest binaries can be downloaded from the following locations:

 - The releases https://github.com/Yafei-W/Games/releases;
 - From pCloud at http://u.pc.cd/ae5otalK;